Orangera1n/diag_script/README.md

-#diag_script
-Finally a purple mode tool that isn't hot garbage.
+# Finally a purple mode tool that isn't dipshit

-Many of them are, infact, hot garbage, such as hiding the diags or using ishitdfu.

-So mine should be better (doesn't support all devices yet, but supports)

-supported devices are (note you must parse these EXACT arguements when running ./diag.sh):

-iPad2

-iPad2,4

-iPad3

-iPad4

-iPad5s

-iPad7

-iPadMini

-iPadMini4 (unreliable)

-iPadPro105

-iPhone6

-iPhone6P

-iPhone6S

-iPhone6St

-iPhone7

-iPhone7P

-iPhone8

-iPhone8P

-iPhoneX
+Does not support:

+Will likely never support:
+A12+ devices
+iPad 6 (thanks whoever made the shitty dev ibss that doesn't let diags to be booted with gaster) all pre A5 devices

+Could support at a later date:

+iPad Pro A9X

+iPad Pro 12.9 inch gen 2

+iPad mini 2

+iPad mini 3

+iPad Air 1

+iPhone 5-5S

+iPhone SE (both models)

+iPhone 6S+ (both models)